SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - As long as people have access to the WUDC BP manual, you'll be mostly accurate enough.
 - Even if you debate the same people over and over, it's rare for this to be the cause of improvement plateauing.
 There's so much you can improve even with the same people, like how well you characterize, mechanize, analyze, impact.
 Other people's debating _styles_ have less impact on your own skill improvement imo.
 - Before you reach anything close to a plateau of debating the same people, new juniors will have appeared.
-- Even if you're clueless and just debate over and over, there are still things to be learned, public speaking to be improved, and fun to be had, which meets the 3 goals of the club.
+- Even if you're clueless and just debate over and over, there are still things to be learned, public speaking to be improved, and fun to be had, which meets the three goals of the club.
 4. Tournaments _do_ provide a lot of the benefits which cross mocks try to provide but fail to.
 5. To be fair, speakers in cross mocks are usually more skilled than debaters at PES, so judging a high-quality cross mock or speaking in one (if you miraculously find an adj) can be beneficial to see how experts do it.
 - This can still be gained by watching WUDC videos online, but to be fair there's more procrastination to watch a WUDC video than a "spar at 9pm today".
 (Side note, a great way to learn debate is by doing speeches and then seeing what the people in the round spoke.
 These directly give you access to great speakers instead of being limited to the weak speakers at PES LOL.
 [Here](https://docs.google.com/document/d/1YhK_1sxcSrt2CZhD_U4Y4FLEPGus7yu2td7NFLd5ze4/edit?tab=t.0) is a document with a bunch of recorded rounds of Majors.)